My passion is to hold space for others to feel safe, playful and alive.

 I was studying visual and performing arts at Brighton University when my Mum had her first episode of Psychotic Depression.
 To work through my own complicated feelings in relation to it and the upset of seeing someone I loved in distress, I read Louise Hay’s You Can Heal Your Life.

-This time period steered me towards learning how to gain emotional healing, freedom and leverage to living a life that truly makes us happy so we can operate from inner freedom and share ourselves fully.
+This time period steered me towards learning how to gain emotional healing, freedom and leverage to living a life that truly made me happy so I could operate from inner freedom, love and share myself fully with others.

-After graduating, eager for new horizons, I moved to London, where I worked in television and honed my performing skills at Central School of Speech and Drama under tutors such as Toby Jones.
+After graduating, eager for new horizons, I moved to London, where I worked in television and honed my performing skills at Central School of Speech and Drama under the amazing tutor ledge of Toby Jones and others.
 I then gained a full time postgraduate place at The Oxford School of Drama.

 Discovering the Flow State & being hard on myself